Pitch yourself well enough, and the hiring manager will snap you up!

-Why using the right words to describe yourself on your CV is important
+Why choosing the right words is essential

-Usually, your CV is the first impression you'll make on a recruiter or hiring manager.
-And you know what they say about first impressions - you don't get a second chance to make one!
-That's why your CV needs to describe you accurately and persuasively, rather than oversell or undersell you.
-Choosing the right words to describe yourself is, no doubt, tricky, but spending a bit of time on this can have a great impact on how you're perceived.
+That's why your CV needs to describe you accurately and persuasively rather than oversell or undersell you.
+Choosing the right words to showcase your skills is, no doubt, tricky, but spending a bit of time on this can have a great impact on how you're perceived.

 Keywords